 Choose the right type of real estate agent

 Some real estate agents may claim that they specialize in both buying and selling.
 But the best really stick to one lane or the other.
-For example, Michelle Gonzalez, a top real estate agent in Miami, has 20 years of experience as a seller’s agent.
-Not only that, Gonzalez specializes in a specific type of properties as well.
-She’s ranked #1 in Miami for townhome sales, and #25 for condos.
+For example, Michelle Gonzalez, a top real estate agent in Miami, has over 20 years of experience as a seller’s agent.
+Not only that, Gonzalez specializes in a specific type of properties as well, including condos and townhomes.

 The bottom line is that you can’t just pick any old Seller’s or Buyer’s agent out of the phone book.
 There are tangible differences between one type of real estate agent and another.
 Don’t leave one of the biggest financial decisions of your life to the first agent that comes along, or else you could end up having to fire them and start over with a new agent (and no one wants that!).